AlexFreik/pranic-diet-blog/clbzmk0h5000c08macts96xi5.md

 *   1 cup of jaggery (or you can cook without sugar, and add honey later)

-*   1 cup of greek yogurt
+*   1 cup of fatty greek yogurt

 *   0.5 cup of butter

-*   1.5 cup of whole-grain flour
+*   1.5 cups of whole-grain flour

 *   1.25 cups of express oat flakes